BinChenOPEN/FEMU-DIC/README.md

 - **DIC software**: The  Digital Image Correlation (DIC) software introduced here can be used **Stand-alone**.
 It works well 😊 for strain field measurement, and also is easy to use.
 - **FEMU software**.

-**Target users**: researchers who are interested to strain field measurement and/or inverse parameter identification, material scientists, teachers and students in solid mechanics.
+**Target users**: researchers who are interested in strain field measurement and/or inverse parameter identification, material scientists, teachers and students in solid mechanics.

 😊 ***We may continue updating this software.
 More functions may be added to this software.
 You can star this project to follow the update.***